lluppesms/math.storm.ghcpa/Docs/Coding_Standards.md

 ## Conclusion

-These standards are designed to ensure code consistency, readability, and maintainability across the DadABase project.
+These standards are designed to ensure code consistency, readability, and maintainability across the Math.Storm project.
 Following these guidelines will help maintain code quality and make collaboration more effective.

 ---

-*This document was generated based on the code analysis of the DadABase project as of May 28, 2025.*
+*This document was generated based on the code analysis of the Math.Storm project as of May 28, 2025.*